-All tenured and probationary faculty members are expected to engage in scholarship in their teaching, research/creative activities, and extension/professional practice.
+All tenured and probationary faculty members are expected to engage in scholarship in their teaching, research/creative/innovation activities, and extension/entrepreneurship/professional practice.
 Scholarship is creative, systematic, rational inquiry into a topic and the honest, forthright application or exposition of conclusions drawn from that inquiry.
 It builds on existing knowledge and employs critical analysis and judgment to enhance understanding.
 Scholarship is the umbrella under which research falls, but research is just one form of scholarship.
-Scholarship also encompasses creative activities, teaching, and extension/professional practice.
+Scholarship also encompasses creative activities, innovation, entrepreneurship, teaching, and extension/professional practice.
+Innovation generally refers to renewing, changing or creating more effective processes or products, while academic entrepreneurship refers to innovating ideas, products, businesses, and/or bringing about change that challenges the status quo of how people live on a daily basis.

 Scholarship results in a product that is shared with others and is subject to the criticism of individuals qualified to judge the product.
 This product may take the form of a book, journal article, critical review, annotated bibliography, lecture, review of existing research on a topic, or speech synthesizing the thinking on a topic.
-Also falling under the umbrella of scholarship are original materials designed for use with the computer; inventions on which patents are obtained; codes and standards; art exhibits by teacher-artists; musical concerts with original scores; novels, essays, short stories, poems; and scholarly articles published in non-research based periodicals, newspapers, and other publications; etc. In short, scholarship includes materials that are generally called "intellectual property."
+Also falling under the umbrella of scholarship are original materials designed for use with the computer; inventions on which patents are obtained; codes and standards; art exhibits by teacher-artists; musical concerts with original scores; novels, essays, short stories, poems; and scholarly articles published in non-research based periodicals, newspapers, and other publications; etc. In short, scholarship includes materials that are generally called "intellectual property" and must be communicated in appropriate ways so as to demonstrate significant impact for the public and/or for the discipline itself (including future impact as appropriate).